-Asparagus heralds the arrival of Spring with spears standing upright on the green grocer’s shelves and farmer’s markets, or if you’re lucky, in your own garden!
+Asparagus heralds the arrival of Spring with spears standing upright on the green grocer’s shelves and farmer’s markets, or if you are lucky, in your own garden!

-My aunt and uncle who live part of the year in Friuli (north-east Italy) and the other part at the family villa and farm in Campania (south-west Italy) have immense passion for good food.
+My Aunt and Uncle who live part of the year in Friuli (north-east Italy) and the other part at the family villa and farm in Campania (south-west Italy) have immense passion for good food.
 In fact, we all do!
-Whilst visiting them in late winter/early spring and as part of a long lingering lunch consisting of over five courses, my uncle cooked a sublime Frittata using wild asparagus he foraged and picked from the hills surrounding Trieste, in Friuli.
+Whilst visiting them in late winter/early spring and as part of a long lingering lunch consisting of over six courses, my Uncle cooked a sublime Frittata using wild asparagus he foraged and picked from the hills surrounding Trieste in Friuli.
 It was such a memorable dish and culinary experience!
 Grazie mille Enzo!

 Dry white wine such as Pinot Grigio, which has its origins in Trentino-Alto-Adige and Friuli-Venezia Giulia (Friuli for short) regions of north-east Italy, Riesling, Sauvignon Blanc or Italian varietal white sparkling wine Prosecco, also from north-east Italy, accompanies this dish well.
 Buon appetito!
 Sylvia x

 INGREDIENTS Serves 2

 150g fresh slim seasonal asparagus

 1 clove garlic finely chopped (optional, but garlic is good!)

 About 2 teaspoons mint or parsley leaves finely shredded/sliced